 Students must also have faculty endorsement from the Accounting program.
 Students must complete at least one year of accounting work experience (either a job or internship) by the time they graduate from the MA in Leadership program.

 For a complete list of courses and descriptions, see the Course Description Search.

-Admission to the Master of Arts in Leadership Program
+Admission to the Master of Arts in Leadership or Graduate Certificate in Leadership Studies

 Applicants to the program must have: